 - Unrealistic deadlines;

-- Low involvement usually caused by their focus on other projects (which usually offer more potential to win awards).
+- Low involvement that is usually caused by their focus on other projects (which usually offer more potential to win awards).

 However certain factors influence the efficiency of this process and sometimes even a small detail like personal attitude towards the client brief can lead to disappointing results or blunt ideas, as I mentioned at the beginning of the article.